rstudio/education.rstudio.com/content/blog/2020-05-19-learnr/index.markdown

 ### No installing or importing necessary

 Both [RStudio Cloud](https://rstudio.cloud/) and learnr solve this problem.
 No need for R, RStudio, or package installation for learners to get up-and-running.
-And in learnr, learners don’t even need to read in data - it can already exist as a pre-stored object (e.g. data frame) that can be directly referred to throughout the tutorial.
+And in learnr, learners don’t even need to read in data; it can already exist as a pre-stored object (e.g. data frame) that can be directly referred to throughout the tutorial.
 That means that **tutorial users can immediately start exploring and playing with the data at virtually no start-up cost**.
 Again, reading in data and naming objects are critical skills that every user will eventually need to learn.
 Let them learn it later.
 Let the first time be just the awesome stuff with learnr.

 ## 2. Customized hints and solutions